 With the increasing incidence of respiratory diseases and allergies worldwide, the need for clinical trial expertise in these areas is essential to running a successful clinical study or a full clinical development program.
 A key quality that distinguishes SCOPE is our ability to provide strong expertise and support to meet enrollment goals on time and within budget.
 SCOPE can help develop and deliver the enrollment strategy for your respiratory or allergy clinical trial.

-In business since 2000, we have conducted over 303 studies with 86,575 patients world-wide.
-We have offices in 12 countries across Europe with 225 permanent employees.
+In business since 2000, we have conducted over 300 studies with over 88.000 subjects world-wide.
+We have offices in 11 countries across Europe with over 200 permanent employees.
 With our partner network, we are operational across all continents and markets wherever clinical trial services are required.
 SCOPE has significant experience in conducting phase II-IV respiratory clinical trials, ranging from a single protocol to full development programs.
-In recent years, we have conducted more than 36 studies in the respiratory area for various disease states.
+In recent years, we have conducted more than 37 studies in the respiratory area for various disease states.

 Our patient recruitment, site management and extensive support strategies are uniquely adapted to the specific therapeutic areas and clinical development stages of your product.
 With our expertise and experience, we can make sure your trial runs as efficiently as possible, meeting all regulatory standards while ensuring consistent quality.